 Allow me here to interject some words of wisdom offered by Tony Snow to the Catholic University of America graduating class on May 12, 2007, because I believe they are relevant and tell us about the character of this man.
 He told the seniors that, to "live boldly, to live a whole life," they need to

 Tony Snow loved being press secretary and we loved and appreciated him doing that job as a man of honor and integrity, wit and intelligence, enthusiasm andempathy, modesty and personal heroism, anchored in his faith and love of family.
+John B. Dwyer is a military historian and a frequent contributor to American Thinker.

 Which makes not just a great spokesman for a president, but a great spokesman for what we hold dear.